 With many different ranking systems, each with its own focus and purpose, the list of top universities varies.
 However, by understanding the distinctive methodologies and resulting lists, prospective students can select the most fitting guide to the universities that suit their priorities.

-The 2016 ranking features 800 world-leading universities evaluated according to their key missions of teaching, research, knowledge transfer and international outlook.
+The 2018 ranking features over 1,000 world-leading universities evaluated according to their key missions of teaching, research, knowledge transfer and international outlook.
+This is expanded every year.

 For students who are generally interested in which universities are competing at a global level, the World University Rankings provide just that insight.
 The results are calculated from 13 different indicators, including research and teaching reputation surveys, staff-to-student ratios and the percentage of international students.